 if healthcare providers think you have taken benzodiazepines accidentally or as a

 Different benzodiazepines have different doses, ranging from 0.5 to 50 milligrams

 (mg).
 Overdoses of 10 to 20 times the prescribed dose of some benzodiazepines can

 result in a mild coma but don't cause slow or shallow breathing.
 Most people recover.

-breathing problems and even death.
+cause breathing problems and even death.

 What other tests might I have along with this test?

 You may also have a glucose test to check your blood sugar.
 A benzodiazepine overdose